Vermont Wage Garnishment Laws

 What the two tracks protect, side by side with the federal floor.

-The takeaway for a creditor is blunt: classify the judgment correctly before spending money on collection.
-Treating a consumer-credit judgment as if the federal twenty-five percent applies overstates the recovery by a wide margin, and in many Vermont households the consumer-credit floor swallows the entire garnishable amount.
-The takeaway for a debtor is equally direct: if the debt started as consumer credit, the eighty-five percent track and the forty-times floor are yours to assert, and the hardship provision is a second line of defense.
+The takeaway for a creditor is blunt: classify the judgment before spending money on collection, because treating a consumer-credit judgment as if the federal twenty-five percent applied overstates the recovery by a wide margin.
+For a debtor it is equally direct: if the debt started as consumer credit, the eighty-five percent track and the forty-times floor are yours to assert, the waiver rule means they cannot have been signed away, and the hardship provision is a second line of defense.

 Worked Examples in Plain Numbers